rfuzzo/MWSE/docs/source/types/tes3playerAnimationController.md

 ### `cameraOffset`
 <div class="search_terms" style="display: none">cameraoffset</div>

-*Read-only*.
-Additional offset applied to the camera's position during the third person.
+Additional offset applied to the camera's position in the third person view.
+It may be overridden by MGE.

 **Returns**: